PGCert, PGDip and MSc inHealth Technology and Human Anatomy

 You will be taught in our state-of-the-art anatomy lab facilities for dissection, where you will gain the unique experience of working with and studying a range of donor material preserved using Thiel, Formalin and plastination embalming techniques.

 You will have the opportunity to learn from academic experts in both anatomical sciences and medical engineering, who create a dynamic and supportive learning environment as part of a diverse and welcoming community.
-With the guidance of this expert team you will have learn practical skills that are applicable to this fast-moving industry.
+With the guidance of this expert team, you will learn practical skills that are applicable to this fast-moving industry.

 This course is also an ideal option for intercalation.
 Read on to find out more.